 So, I guess it's about time I get to this one!
 This is a great recipe for busy weeknight dinners.

-It’s prepared in one large pan which is awesome for easy cleanup!
+Our egg roll in a bowl is prepared in one large pan which is awesome for easy cleanup!
 Serve it with some homemade wonton chips for extra crunch.

 I'll include the instructions on how to make the wonton chips in the recipe card.
 That recipe is courtesy of Ashley from I Don't Have Time for That.
-It’s on her Instant Pot Egg Roll in a Bowl recipe.

-How to Make Egg Roll in a Bowl
+How to Make Egg Roll in a Bowl:

 Start by heating a large pan (at least a 12-inch pan or larger) over medium heat.
-When the pan is hot, add the sesame oil, ground pork, and onions.
+When the pan is hot, add the oil, ground pork, and onions.

 Break up the pork into small pieces, and continue to cook until the pork is no longer pink.
 If there is a lot of grease in the pan, drain if off and return the meat to the pan.

 Stir in the rice vinegar, garlic, hoisin sauce, ginger, soy sauce, coleslaw mix, and carrots.
 If all of the coleslaw mix doesn't fit into the pan at once, add it a little at a time.

-It will wilt and reduce in size as it cooks.
+Continue to cook until the cabbage is wilted to the desired texture.
 Remove from heat, garnish with green onions, and serve hot!

 Can I freeze egg roll in a bowl?

 We haven't tried to freeze it, but I've checked around and found that egg roll bowls can be frozen up to 3 months when stored properly.

 Is this Keto/Low-Carb?

 We've included nutrition information just below the recipe that lists the carb amount, as well as, the calorie count.
 Please check to determine if this recipe fits into your dietary needs regarding net carbs for Keto/Low-Carb.

 Can I use something other than ground pork?

 Yes, use whatever meat you like.
 Ground turkey, chicken, beef, or sausage make great options.

 Is there something else to use in place of soy sauce?

-The sodium content is slightly different, so be sure to taste the egg roll bowl as your cooking and salt accordingly.
+The sodium content is slightly different, so be sure to taste the egg roll in a bowl as your cooking and salt accordingly.

-- 1 Cup White Onion, finely diced (about 1 medium onion)
+- 1 cup white onion, finely diced (about 1 medium onion)

-- 2 Cloves Garlic, minced
+- 2 garlic cloves, minced

-- Salt and Pepper, to taste
+- Salt and pepper, to taste

-- Green Onions, garnish
+- Green onions, for garnish